FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 The serial data sent by the 3rd party radio to the AP is encapsulated in the Aruba IoT server interface protocol to/from the IoT backend system.
 The server can also send serial data to the AP, which will be forwarded to the 3rd party device.

 >***Note:***
->BLE data forwarding is only available when using the IoT server connection type [Telemetry-Websocket](#telemetry-websocket).
+>Serial-data forwarding is only available when using the IoT server connection type [Telemetry-Websocket](#telemetry-websocket).

-Serial data forwarding is enabled using the device class *serial-data* in the [iot transport profile](#iot-transport-profile) configuration.
+Serial data forwarding is enabled using the device class [serial-data](#usb3rd-party-device-class-filter) in the [iot transport profile](#iot-transport-profile) configuration.

 ### **ZigBee socket device**